 If you're planning a small summertime celebration, we have the perfect craft for you.
 Invite guests to your bash with Popsicle-inspired party invitations that won't melt away.
 Popsicle stick crafts even work outdoors, too.
 Create our Farmhouse Bird Feeder; it's made of items you already have lying around your house—like a milk carton and paint.
 You'll love spending time outdoors watching the birds enjoy their newly minted home that the whole family pieced together.
 But the crafts don't stop there.
 Popsicle stick fun lasts longer than the summer months thanks to our crafty use of the wooden sticks for Christmas ornaments.
 The seasonal décor will help you ring in the holiday season with ease—just don't forget the glitter paint for a sparkly, festive finish.

 Whether you want to make the most of leftover wooden sticks or are looking for easy and enjoyable DIYs, ahead we're sharing crafts the whole family will love.

 Welcome birds into your yard with a custom bird feeder made straight from Popsicle sticks.
 You can grab the other essentials to craft this farmhouse-style feeder from your house, too: a milk carton, paint, and a few succulents.

-Complete with a roof, chimney, and window box, this stick house is a favorite among civilians.
+This is the perfect family-friendly craft.
+Complete with a roof, chimney, and window box, the stick house is a favorite among kids and adults alike.

-Made with extra-long roofs and walls, the snack shop is a perfect place for toy animals to grab an ice pop on a hot day.
+Made with an extra-long roof and walls, the snack shop is a perfect place for toy animals to grab an ice pop on a hot day.